-An ordinary resolution to approve the remuneration policy was last approved at the AGM held on 17 December 2014.
-There have been no changes to the policy which will again be put to shareholders at the forthcoming AGM on 13 December 2017.
-Subject to approval, the policy will remain in place until 2020, unless amended by way of an ordinary resolution put to the shareholders at a General Meeting.
+An ordinary resolution to approve the Remuneration Policy was last approved at the AGM held on 13 December 2017.
+The policy will remain in place until 2020, unless amended by way of an ordinary resolution put to the shareholders at a General Meeting.